 An examination will usually begin with your cat’s mouth, which can help determine the level of irritation.
 This can also help rule out any other apparent cause for the irritation and pain.
 Sometimes, the presence of calcium oxalate crystals can be detected.

 Treatment should begin as soon as possible.
 First, you will need to make your cat more comfortable by alleviating the pain in their mouth, throat, and stomach.
 Often, your vet will do this by flushing your cat’s mouth and stomach.
 A gastric lavage will also be necessary.
-This is a stomach wash, which will remove as much of the crystals as possible.
+This is a stomach wash, which will remove as many of the crystals as possible.

 The vet may feed your cat dairy products, as there is anecdotal evidence that dairy products can help your cat’s pain.
 Benadryl may also be given to prevent swelling, which can affect your cat’s breathing.
 Without the proper medication, the symptoms may worsen, and more complications may occur.
 Benadryl is usually administered early on in the treatment phase for this reason.